 Convincing people to support an idea or a project requires more than a healthy dose of optimism.
 Hard-nosed investors demand clear evidence that a startup and its business proposal can be viable and successful.
-It’s called a “proof of concept.”
+It’s called a “proof of concept (POC).”

-A proof of concept (PoC) is evidence that a business idea works.
+A PoC is evidence that a business idea works.
 It’s usually a document that presents the feasibility of an idea, as well as verifiable test results of the concept, design, or plan in question.

 Read More about a “Proof of Concept (PoC)”